Beyond RAG: Why AI Agents Need Long-Term Memory, Not Retrieval

 Why Does RAG Fail as Agent Memory?

 Standard RAG was designed to connect LLMs to external, frozen data sources.
-When applied to agent memory, three critical failure modes emerge.
+When applied to agent memory, these structural limitations become critical.

 1. RAG is read-only and static.
 RAG retrieves information but has no ability to update, overwrite, or delete entries based on new interactions.
 If a user tells an agent "I'm switching from Python to TypeScript," a standard RAG system simply adds a new chunk.
 Later, when the agent queries for "coding style," it retrieves both the old Python constraints and the new TypeScript instructions, creating state conflict with no way to resolve it.